cap-js/docs/guides/data-privacy/pdm.md

 Make sure to have [indicated all relevant entities and elements in your domain model](introduction#indicate-privacy).
 :::

 ### Provide Flat Projections

 As an additional step, you have to create flat projections on the additional business data, like transactional data.

 In our model, we have `Orders` and `OrderItems`, which are connected via a [composition](https://github.com/SAP-samples/cloud-cap-samples/blob/gdpr/orders/db/schema.cds).
 Since SAP Personal Data Manager needs flattened out structures, we define a helper view `OrderItemView` to flatten this out.

 We have to then add data privacy-specific annotations to this new view as well.
 The `OrderItemView` as transactional data is marked as `Other`.
-In addition, it is important to tag the correct field, which defines the corresponding data subject, in our case that is `Customer_ID    @PersonalData.FieldSemantics: 'DataSubjectID';`
+In addition, it is important to tag the correct field, which defines the corresponding data subject, in our case that is `customer_ID    @PersonalData.FieldSemantics: 'DataSubjectID';`

 ### Annotating Search Fields